Romeo Santos

-Anthony "Romeo" Santos (born July 21, 1981) is an American singer, songwriter, and record producer who is best known as the frontman and lead vocalist of the bachata group Aventura.
-In 2002, the song "Obsesión" was number one in Italy for 16 consecutive weeks.
-He released several albums with Aventura before the group broke up in 2011.
-Since then, Santos has embarked on a solo career which has included seven number one songs on Billboard's Hot Latin Songs chart and eighteen number ones on the Tropical Airplay chart.
-He has sold over 24 million records worldwide, making him one of the best-selling Latin artists ever.
+Anthony "Romeo" Santos (born July 21, 1981) is a Dominican singer, songwriter, and record producer.
+He first rose to prominence as the lead vocalist and frontman of the bachata group Aventura, one of the most influential Latin music bands of the 2000s.
+Santos later established a successful solo career, achieving seven number-one songs on Billboards Hot Latin Songs chart and eighteen number-one hits on the Tropical Airplay chart.
+He has sold over 24 million records worldwide, making him one of the best-selling Latin music artists of all time.

 Early life

-He was born and raised in the Bronx, New York City, on July 21, 1981, to a Dominican father and a Puerto Rican mother.
+Anthony Santos was born and raised in the New York City borough of the Bronx, on July 21, 1981, to a Dominican father and a Puerto Rican mother.
 He had a humble upbringing, with his father, who worked in construction, being underpaid but being able to make ends meet for his family.
 His mother was a stay-at-home mom who took care of him and his siblings.
-Santos attended public school in the Bronx, and Santos began his career by singing in a church choir at a young age.
-Romeo was exposed to Latin genres of music including salsa, merengue, and bachata, listening to it at a young age because of his parents' love for it.
+Santos attended public school in the Bronx and began his career by singing in a church choir at a young age.
+He was exposed to various Latin genres of music including salsa, merengue, and bachata, listening to them at a young age due to his parents' love for them.